arcticmatt/pencil-flip/content/Misc/learn.md

 These short daily posts are fun.
 They provide, in a simple way, a timeline of my everyday life, through all its ups and downs and dull mundanities.

+### 4.28.2021

+Facebook has [special ad categories](https://www.facebook.com/business/help/298000447747885).
+If your ad falls into one of these categories, it severely limits the available set of audience selection tools.
+For example, you can't target based on age or gender.

 ### 4.26.2021

 The Mom Test is a set of rules for asking questions that your mom can't lie to you about.
 Here are the three rules: